masagrator/FPSLocker/README.md

 Changing the refresh rate affects the animations' speed of OS and Tesla overlays, making them more sluggish at lower refresh rates.

-Adding support for custom display refresh rate required changing how game configs are written, so you are advised to redownload all FPSLocker Warehouse configs if you want them to properly support custom refresh rates.

 I am not taking any responsibility for damages occurring from changing the refresh rate.
 Each time you go to `Display settings`, you will be welcomed by a prompt with a warning that you - the user - are taking full responsibility.
 You must choose `Accept` to go further.

 # Information about changing refresh rates in docked mode